 Electrovaya received an advance of \$ 2.9 million (Cdn \$3.3 million) on June 5, 2009 and recorded this as deferred revenue.
-During the year \$0.7 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as a reduction of expenses.
+During the quarter ended December 31, 2009 \$0.1 million and cumulative of \$0.8 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as a reduction of expenses.